metasepi/metasepi-website/about.md

 ## What is Arafura?

 Initial code name of a Metasepi design.
-And you know that [Metasepia pfefferi](http://en.wikipedia.org/wiki/Metasepia_pfefferi) lives these.
+And you know where [Metasepia pfefferi](http://en.wikipedia.org/wiki/Metasepia_pfefferi) live in.

 ![](img/arafura_map.png)